 10. How often should viral load testing be done?

-Regular viral load testing for health benefits is normally recommended about 2-4 times a year for people who have a stable undetectable viral load.21 People with HIV who are using an undetectable viral load as an HIV prevention strategy should talk to their providers to see if increased viral load testing is recommended.
+Regular viral load testing for health benefits is normally recommended about 2-4 times a year.21 People with HIV who are using an undetectable viral load as an HIV prevention strategy should talk to their healthcare providers about how often they should have their viral load tested.

 11. What if there is detectable HIV in semen, vaginal or rectal fluids but not in the blood?